jnvshubham7/Event-Extraction/README.md

 # How to Run
 Go to folder "Code"
-there one ipynb type have open that file then run that file
+there one ipynb type have open that file also you have upload that file and news dateset on google cloab then run there or you will also run on vs code if all required library have installed give the news dataset path on code then run then run that file
 **Select All Run option then all program will be running** some program takes time for training so wait some time if required